Getting Started with Blazor QueryBuilder in Blazor Web App

 Prerequisites

-Create a new Blazor Web App
+Create a new Blazor Web App in Visual Studio

-You can create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion Blazor Extension.
+You can create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion® Blazor Extension.

-You need to configure the corresponding Interactive render mode and Interactivity location while creating a Blazor Web Application.
+Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.

-Install Syncfusion Blazor QueryBuilder and Themes NuGet in the App
+Install Syncfusion® Blazor QueryBuilder and Themes NuGet in the App

-To add Blazor QueryBuilder component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.QueryBuilder and Syncfusion.Blazor.Themes.
+To add the Blazor QueryBuilder component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.QueryBuilder and Syncfusion.Blazor.Themes.

-If you utilize WebAssembly or Auto render modes in the Blazor Web App need to be install Syncfusion Blazor components NuGet packages within the client project.
+If using the WebAssembly or Auto render modes in the Blazor Web App, install Syncfusion® Blazor component NuGet packages in the client project.

-Install-Package Syncfusion.Blazor.QueryBuilder -Version 25.1.35
+Install-Package Syncfusion.Blazor.QueryBuilder -Version 31.2.12

-Install-Package Syncfusion.Blazor.Themes -Version 25.1.35
+Install-Package Syncfusion.Blazor.Themes -Version 31.2.12

 NOTE